ebarylko/cmpt-476/midterm-questions.md

 ## Lecture 8
 ### Page 3
 * Can you please explain how we obtained the expected value of $A_0B_0$?
+* We obtained the values by summing over the possible measurement results and the corresponding probabilities of measuring in the computational basis and the $a_0$ and $a_1$ basis.
 * I understand how we obtained the probabilities, but how are we determining the value of x to use for the expectation?

 ## Lecture 9